in-the-keyhole/khs-logger/README.md

 View Inspector
 --------------
-Inspect div's, really helpful with Backbone.js views and html templates, visually shows view/template boundaries, here's how to apply.
+Inspect divs - really helpful with Backbone.js Views and HTML templates, as it visually shows View/Template boundaries.
+Here's how to apply:

-Mousing over div's outlines and displays information by hitting CRTL ENTER, open inspector view with DBL Click, see screen shot below.
+Mousing over divs outlines and displays information by hitting CRTL ENTER.
+Open Inspector View with DBL Click.
+See screen shot below.
-View inspector has been enabled at this site [http://cgrok.com] give it a try...
+View inspector has been enabled at this site [http://cgrok.com], give it a try...

 ![My image](https://raw.github.com/in-the-keyhole/khs-logger/master/screen.png)

-Turn inpsector on
+Turn inspector on

      $.Log.inspect(); // active outliner with CTRL-ENTER, open inspector with DBL CLICK

-Mark and display a DIV on mouse over...
+Mark and display a DIV on mouseover...

      $.Log.mark(<div>,<message>,<optional JSON object>);

-Example applied to backbone.js view with $.Log.mark(...)
+Example applied to Backbone.js View with $.Log.mark(...)

      ...
      render : function(eventName) {